My Take on the Stated Payload Capability

 - The Sky-Watcher EQ6Ri Pro offers essentially the same weight capacity and form factor as the CGEM II, but with belt-driven stepper motors for higher accuracy, a retracting counterweight shaft, a polar scope provided by default, a built-in carry handle, and the ability to be controlled over WiFi or via an EQDIRECT cable and EQMOD.

-- The Sky-Watcher AZ-EQ5i has belt-driven steppers like the EQ6Ri with the added bonuses of the ability to be converted to an alt-azimuth mount and hold two telescopes, and can be moved manually around the sky thanks to its FreedomFind encoders.
+- The Sky-Watcher AZ-EQ5i has belt-driven steppers like the EQ6Ri, with the added bonus of the ability to be converted to an alt-azimuth mount and hold two telescopes.
+It can also be moved manually around the sky thanks to its FreedomFind encoders.
 However, it has lower weight capacity than the EQ6Ri Pro.

 - The ZWO AM5 Harmonic Drive Equatorial Mount and Tripod offers a unique harmonic drive design with huge payload capacity despite its diminutive size, though its low weight and primarily astrophotography-intended design make it a little wobbly and hard to use for visual observers.

-- The Celestron Advanced VX is essentially a shrunken CGEM II with nearly as high of a capacity for visual use but all of the same problems for astrophotography, hindered further by additional mechanical issues.
-However, it offers vastly better value for the price to visual observers.
+- The Celestron Advanced VX is essentially a shrunken CGEM II with nearly as high a capacity for visual use but all of the same problems for astrophotography, hindered further by additional mechanical issues.
+However, it offers vastly better value for the price to visual-only observers.

 $2500+